rafalp/Misago/dev-docs/plugins/template-outlets.md

 ## Template outlet function

-Functions registered in template outlets are called with two arguments: the `request` object and a `django.template.Context` instance, and return either `None`, `str` or `SafeText`:
+Functions registered in template outlets are called with two arguments: the `request` object and a `django.template.Context` instance, and return either `str`, `SafeText` or `None`:

 ```python
 from django.http import HttpRequest